 - Don’t contribute to the froth

 These results are powerful.
-You get empowered by simply sitting down to observe the mind.
-You start to see that what you mistook to be your own individual mindstream is rather universal compassion, wisdom and power manifesting through you.
-When you discover this, then all you need to do is sit down and observe the mind to discover your own connection to the source of wisdom.
-It’s like connecting to the Cloud – you can access that wisdom whenever you want.
+You get empowered by connecting to the source by simply sitting down to observe the mind.
+You start to see that what you mistook to be your own individual midstream is rather universal compassion, wisdom and power manifesting through your midstream for you to observe.
+When you discover this, then all you need to do is connect at any time to be available to whatever wants to download – like connecting to the ICloud.